GamesCreed

 SPRAWL, Movement Shooter, Boomer Shooter, PC, FPS, Retro FPS, GamesCreed

 Since many people use sprinting to evade shots, they usually hold on for a few seconds and get into cover.
-My experience was exactly the same; when I wanted to get into a cover, I pressed the shift key for less than two seconds, and all it did was stop my movement altogether and crouched slightly.
+My experience was the same; when I wanted to get into a cover, I pressed the shift key for less than two seconds, and all it did was stop my movement altogether, and I crouched slightly.
 The best way to maybe get around this is to bind the whole slide mechanic to one key only instead of continuously pressing.
 In this way, players can choose to opt for a proper way of changing directions.

 Although I came across nice, dystopian, cyberpunk-themed environments, most of the maps felt a bit empty.
 Not to say it is a bad thing, but it kept the pace a slug’s pace due to some maps just being way too open.
 Utilizing those empty areas was not in question either, so you could potentially end up in a completely black room or a dead end after looking for an opening through the level.

 It is obvious the idea is to use most of the environment to your benefit, but those places were mostly indoors and did not need to be included, in my opinion.
-Retro-style graphics and blasting drum and bass were a good way to compliment the gritty and dark atmosphere though.
+Retro-style graphics and blasting drum and bass were a good way to complement the gritty and dark atmosphere, though.
 At least my credit goes there, and suddenly, all the little nitpicks I had vanished into thin air.

 SPRAWL, Movement Shooter, Boomer Shooter, PC, FPS, Retro FPS, GamesCreed

 Not to try to over-correct anything or throw a wrench into the developer’s plans, but it was advertised to be directly inspired by Doom and Quake.
 However, those are just regular boomer shooters with a slow pace.
 SPRAWL has more characteristics taken from ULTRAKILL and recently released Turbo Overkill.
-It is still the spirit that counts, and I absolutely adored the way the developers, MAETH, poured their heart and soul into their project.
+It is still the spirit that counts, and I adored the way the developers, MAETH, poured their heart and soul into their project.

 SPRAWL is a lot of fun when you get the grasp of movement shooters just right.
 It unveils the possibilities you can do with a given arsenal and environment, and it yields lots of unique ways to beat your way through.
 It was immensely fun and suited for both regulars of the genre and newcomers who wish to see how it feels.
-We are definitely sure that SPRAWL is going to get under the radar and stay as an underrated title, and we highly suggest you check SPRAWL out to get its name out there.
+We are sure that SPRAWL is going to get under the radar and stay as an underrated title, and we highly suggest you check SPRAWL out to get its name out there.

 Review Overview